Managed IT Services Stoney Creek

 What Stoney Creek Managed IT Costs

-Fusion’s Stoney Creek managed IT is priced $180 to $250 per user per month, tooling inclusive.
-A 50-person food processor with GFSI or SOC 2 Type II obligations is typically at the upper end.
-A 50-person distribution operator without formal compliance requirements is typically in the middle.
+Fusion’s Stoney Creek managed IT is priced per user, per month, tooling inclusive, with a fixed-price quote scoped to your environment before contract.
+A food processor with GFSI or SOC 2 Type II obligations is typically at the upper end.
+A distribution operator without formal compliance requirements is typically lower.
 Tooling (RMM, EDR or MDR, backup, M365 admin, help-desk infrastructure) is not a separate line item.
 Compliance evidence work is included in scope for regulated-vertical clients.

 Coverage for Stoney Creek and Surrounding Communities